relaycorp/fanqiang-poc/README.md

 **This is all that's needed to set up a tunnel**.
 By contrast,
-existing solutions also require the tunnel operator to set up and operate a purpose-built WebSocket server.
+existing solutions also require the tunnel operator to set up and operate a purpose-built WebSocket server;
+worse yet,
+some even require elevated privileges to use sensitive networking capabilities.

 ## Why create a new VPN protocol